-Governmental reorganization bills in particular, which by their nature are quite long, may call for the use of two bill Governmental reorganization bills frequently drafting formats. require new provisions of law which establish a new government agency or reassign duties from existing agencies.
-Generally such legislation takes the form of providing for a number of sections in the early part of the bill which comprise the substance of the legislation.
-Subsequent sections, and there may be hundreds of them, provide for corresponding amendments to the Code and usually involve a simple amendment such as a name change. instances it may be a more proper approach to merely cite the sections where such corresponding amendments are to be made, and specify the line numbers and the words to be changed.
-This is the method of drafting previously used in Iowa and in this instance should provide the reader with a clear understanding of the nature of the amendment.
+Governmental reorganization bills in particular, which by their nature are quite long, may call for the use of two bill drafting formats.
+Governmental reorganization bills frequently require new provisions of law which establish a new government agency or reassign duties from existing agencies.
+Generally the legislation takes the form of providing for a number of sections in the early part of the bill which comprise the substance of the legislation.
+Subsequent sections, and there may be hundreds of them, provide for corresponding amendments to the Code and usually involve a simple amendment such as a name change.

-In instances where there are a great many changes of the same nature, it may be possible to cite in one section all sections of the Code to be changed and the nature of the change.
+In such instances where there are a great many changes of the same nature, it may be possible to cite in one section all sections of the Code to be changed and the nature of the change.
 The following is an example of such a procedure:

-- 1 Section 100.
-Sections sixty-two point three (62.3), sixty- - 2 two point four (62.4), eighty-two point one (82.1), and eighty- - 3 two point two (82.2), Code 1979, are amended by striking from - 4 such sections the words "Legislative Service Bureau" and insert- - 5 ing in lieu thereof the words "Legislative Research Bureau".
+Section 100.
+Sections 62.3, 62.4, 82.1, and 82.2, Code 19, are amended by striking from the sections the words "Legislative Service Bureau" and inserting in lieu thereof the words "Legis lative Research Bureau".

-NOTE: It should be noted that use of the two alternative bill drafting methods discussed is subject to the prior approval of the Secretary of the Senate for Senate bills, or the Chief Clerk of the House for House bills.
+NOTE: It should be noted that use of the alternative bill drafting method discussed is subject to the prior approval of the Secretary of the Senate for Senate bills, or the Chief Clerk of the House for House bills.

 Headnotes.
 It should be noted in the preceding examples that headnotes are used in some instances and not in others.
-The headnote is not part of the law, except in the Uniform Commercial Code (Chapter 554), but courts sometimes take notice of them to determine legislative intent.
+The headnotes are not part of the law, except in the Uniform Commercial Code (Chapter 554), but courts sometimes take notice of them to determine legislative intent.
 The use of the headnote in Iowa has in the past been optional.
 It will continue to be optional in many instances.
-When a section is being drafted in the bill, the headnote should be included.
-If the headnote is included and one amendment has the effect of making the headnote misleading or inaccurate, the headnote should be amended in the same manner as the text of the section.
+When a section is being amended, the headnote should be included.
+If the headnote is included and an amendment has the effect of making the headnote misleading or inaccurate, the headnote should be amended in the same manner as the text of the section.
 For instance, if a section of law pertaining to the licensing of dogs was changed to provide for the licensing of cats, the headnote should be changed as follows: